livewires/js-coding/worksheets/01-hello-world.md

 console.log('Console message!');
 ```

-Save that, and press the refresh button at the top of the page preview, and open up your browser console again.
+Save that, press the refresh button on the `index.html` webpage in your browser, and open up the browser console again.
 Normally this is F12, or right click on the page and select `Inspect`.
 It might help to hide errors and warnings.
 Can you spot the `Console message!` message?

 No?
 Nothing happened because `index.html` doesn't know about `script.js` We need to let the `HTML` know that `script.js` exists.
 We can do that by adding a `<script>` tag to the `HTML`.